MikeHopley/ftl-crew-speed/index.md

 ### "Realistic" tests (Mantis C)

-The "realistic" multi-race tests used Mantis C, running circles from Piloting --> Shields --> Teleporter --> Piloting.
+These tests used Mantis C, running circles from Piloting --> Shields --> Teleporter --> Piloting.
 Each test was 10 laps, so 240 tiles total movement.

 I used timer software with stop/start bound to the FTL pause buttons.
 Crew movement was continuous with no diversions, pausing only at the end of lap 10.
 Mantis Pheromones were sold before starting (except when testing the augment itself).